pgRouting/pgrouting/src/withPoints/doc/withPoints.rst

     - :ref:`pgr_withPoints` - Route from/to points anywhere on the graph.
     - :ref:`pgr_withPointsCost` - Costs of the shortest paths.
+    - :ref:`pgr_withPointsCostMatrix` - Costs of the shortest paths.
     - :ref:`pgr_withPointsKSP` - K shortest paths.
     - :ref:`pgr_withPointsDD` - Driving distance.